5 Quick Painting Tips Everyone Should Know

 Should I Use Primer?

 No need for primer unless (1) you’re painting a light color over a dark one, (2) the walls are badly stained, or (3) the walls are marked up with spackle from patching.
 In these situations, a primer will help create a consistent, neutral surface that your paint will adhere to evenly.
-Instead of using a separate product, though, you might want to go with the Benjamin Moore Aura line of paints ($68 a gallon, benjaminmoore.com), which work like all-in-one paint-and-primers and are available in all Benjamin Moore colors.
+Instead of using a separate product, though, look for a paint and primer in one to save a step.

 What’s the Order of Operations?